Tristan79/Vento/README.md

 ![Scheme2](https://raw.githubusercontent.com/Tristan79/Vento/master/resources/schema2.png)

-You can cut open the existing cable and use that or use plugs!
+You can cut open the existing cable and use that!
+Or use extra perilex plugs!

  * Blue: N power socket
  * Orange: N ventilation unit